Learn More About The Mosquitoes

-They go through 4 stages before becoming an adult mosquito.
-Starting off from eggs to larvae to pupa before becoming an adult.
-Most mosquito will lay their eggs in the water although the eggs can still survive without water for a long period of time.
+They go through 4 stages before becoming an adult mosquito: Eggs, larvae, pupa and finally, an adult.
+Most females lay their eggs in the water.
+Nevertheless, the eggs can still survive without water for a long period.
 Larvae and pupa, on the other hand, cannot survive without water.

 Eggs to larvae

-It can take about 12-24 hours for the egg to hatch.
-It varies due to the condition.
-For example, under optimal condition, an Aedes Mosquito can take less than 1 day to hatch.
+It takes about 12-24 hours for the egg to hatch, depending on the condition.
+For example, under optimal condition, an aedes mosquito can take less than 1 day to hatch.

 Larvae to Pupa

-It will take about 7 days.
-The larvae will go thru a molting period.
-This period is divided into 4 stages.
-They are First In-Star, Second In-Star, Third In-Star and Fourth In-Star.
+This takes about 7 days because the larvae will go thru a molting period.
+This period divides into 4 in star stages.
 An expert can determine how long the breeding has taken place by identifying the stages of the larvae.

 Pupa to Adult